spryker/spryker-docs/docs/paas-plus/dev/onboarding-to-spryker-code-upgrader/how-to-connect-spryker-code-upgrader.md

 Spryker CI:

-* <strong>api</strong> - grants complete read and write access to the scoped project API, including the Package Registry
+* **api** - grants complete read and write access to the scoped project API, including the Package Registry

 Spryker Upgrade Service:

-* <strong>write_repository</strong> - grants read and write access (pull and push) to the repository to allow Spryker Code Upgrader to create the PR with code changes.
+* **write_repository** - grants read and write access (pull and push) to the repository to allow Spryker Code Upgrader to create the PR with code changes.

 5. After the new integration in added, select the “Code“ menu item, select “GitLab“ as a Git hosting provider and select the repository to finish the integration.